 The Certificate in Theological Studies is awarded upon completion of 24 semester credits.
 It comprises three core courses and five electives.
 The 24 credit certificate can be completed in two years and requires the following courses:

-The 24 credit certificate can be completed in two years and requires the following courses:
+The 24 credit certificate can be completed with either face to face courses or fully online in two years and requires the following courses: